Sales is a highly competitive domain.

 7 Types of popular sales commission structures

-In this model, the salesperson’s entire paycheck is their commission.
+In this structure, the salesperson’s entire paycheck is their commission.
 Their income is solely dependent on the outcome—the number of deals they close—and not on the activities that lead up to it.

-Pros: Since the commission percentage for such a model is usually high, up to 30-40%, the salesperson has a higher motive to close deals faster.
+Since the commission percentage for such a structure is usually high, up to 30-40%, the salesperson has a higher motive to close deals faster.
 It increases your sales team’s accountability, and they don’t require any additional monitoring.

 Based on the percentage of commission, the salesperson gains X% of the deal value.
 For example, for a 30% commission and deal value of $1000, the salesperson will receive $300.